 Be informed.
 Make sure that you are using a contraceptive that works well for both you and your partner.
 Get all the information you need before you decide which method is right for you.

 Protect yourself.
-Condoms help protect from unwanted pregnancy and most sexually transmitted infections (STIs).
+Condoms help protect from unwanted pregnancy and most sexually transmitted infections (STI).
 They are readily available and easy to use.
 Condoms may not provide adequate protection from some sexual transmitted infections, including herpes and warts, since they may not form a barrier between the affected areas.

 The Perth District Health Unit offers support through our Sexual Health Program:

-- Sexual Health Clinics
+- Visit one of our Sexual Health Clinics

 - By phone, speak confidentially with a Public Health Nurse.
 Call 519-271-7600 extension 779 or toll-free at 1-877-271-7348 extension 779.
 Text at 519-635-2504.